TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-The Maximum Height Projectile Calculator finds the highest point a projectile reaches after being launched, along with every other key quantity in its trajectory: time to reach the peak, total flight time, horizontal range, and the velocity components at any point.
-The calculator offers two input modes.
-In speed-and-angle mode, you enter the launch speed and the angle above horizontal; the calculator resolves the velocity into vertical and horizontal components, then applies the standard kinematic formula H = vy0 squared divided by (2g) to find the peak height.
-In vertical-velocity mode, you supply only the initial upward component directly, which is useful when the horizontal motion is irrelevant (such as a vertical jump or a ball thrown straight up).
-According to the Physics Classroom projectile motion reference, the key insight is that gravity acts only on the vertical component of velocity; the horizontal component is completely unaffected and remains constant throughout the flight.
-This independence of horizontal and vertical motion is what makes the two-input-mode approach valid: you can compute maximum height knowing only vy0, with no knowledge of vx.
+This tool finds the highest point a projectile reaches after launch, along with time to peak, total flight time, horizontal range, and velocity components at any point.
+Speed-and-angle mode resolves velocity into vertical and horizontal components and applies H = vy0 squared / (2g); vertical-velocity mode accepts only the initial upward component directly, useful when horizontal motion is irrelevant, a vertical jump or a ball thrown straight up.
+According to the Physics Classroom projectile motion reference, gravity acts only on the vertical velocity component, the horizontal component stays constant throughout flight, which is what makes the two-input-mode approach valid.
+The trajectory breakdown table shows height, horizontal distance, vertical velocity, and total speed at six evenly spaced points, with the middle row at the peak, where vy = 0.

 The Core Formula and Its Derivations